National Highway System (Canada): History

-The system was further expanded in 2004, with the addition of approximately 14,000 km of highway that was not part of the original 1988 network.
-It was in this era that the current "core", "feeder" and "northern or remote" classes of route were established.
+Standards

+The 2006 engineering guidance identifies desired objectives for geometric design and operations, including access control, minimum design speeds by terrain, and typical minimum cross-section dimensions (for example, a 3.7 m minimum lane width on two-lane roads, and minimum shoulder widths with paved portions).
+The document also references national and pan-Canadian design and traffic-control standards, including the Canadian Highway Bridge Design Code for bridge design and the Transportation Association of Canada (TAC) manual for signing, markings, and traffic control devices.
 Not all highways within the system are designated in their entirety, but may instead be part of the system over only part of their length; a few highways even have two or more discontinuous segments designated as part of the system.
-In some locations, the National Highway System may also incorporate city arterial streets to connect highway routes which are part of the system but do not directly interconnect, or to link the system to an important intermodal transport hub—such as a shipping port, a railway terminal, an airport or a ferry terminal—which is not directly on a provincial-class highway.
+In some locations, the National Highway System may also incorporate city arterial streets to connect highway routes which are part of the system but do not directly interconnect, or to link the system to an important intermodal transport hub; such as a shipping port, a railway terminal, an airport or a ferry terminal; which is not directly on a provincial-class highway.

 Routes within the system continue to be maintained, funded and signed as provincial, rather than federal, highways.
-However, the federal government provides some funding assistance for important maintenance and expansion projects on designated highways through cost sharing programs.
-For instance, several recent maintenance projects on National Highway System routes in Saskatchewan were partly funded under the federal government's Building Canada Fund–Major Infrastructure Component, while several four-laning projects in Ontario in the 2000s accessed federal funding under the Strategic Highway Infrastructure Program.

-There is no single, ongoing program for federal contributions to the National Highway System; rather, these contributions have been made through a variety of separate infrastructure investment programs of defined length and scope.
-Recent transportation planning proposals have identified public-private partnerships and dedicated fuel taxes as possible mechanisms for providing more stable funding, although no comprehensive program has been implemented to date.
+The only exceptions are highways through national parks and a portion of the Alaska Highway, which are managed by Parks Canada and Public Works and Government Services Canada, respectively.
 The National Highway System has been criticized for lacking a truly comprehensive expansion plan.
 In many parts of the country, the system relies on two-lane highways, or expressways which are not fully up to international freeway standards; according to Lakehead University economics professor Livio di Matteo, many parts of the system, even on the main Trans-Canada Highway portion of the network, still leave "the nation's east–west flow of personal and commercial traffic subject to the whims of an errant moose".

 American transportation planning academic Wendell Cox has also identified improvements to the system, so that Canada would have a comprehensive national freeway network comparable to the American Interstate Highway System, as an economically critical project for the country to undertake in the 21st century.
 Cox notes that many Canadians prefer to drive between Western Canada and Eastern Canada by travelling through the United States rather than on Canadian highways; even though the distance may be longer than the Trans-Canada Highway route, as it frequently takes a shorter amount of time due to the US Interstate system's higher speed limits, increased lane capacity, higher number of alternative routes, and reduced likelihood of being delayed by a road accident.